Step 4: Full View

 Is it ethical for Engineer A and ABC Engineering to participate in the design-build joint venture with XYZ Construction and submit a proposal for the major road transportation project, given that the peer review outputs were directly incorporated into the RFP and approximately one year elapsed between completion of the review and issuance of the RFP?

-Accept With Disclosure And Agency Approval Board's choice Accept the design-build joint venture invitation and submit a proposal after disclosing the prior peer review role to the state agency, obtaining the agency's informed approval, confirming compliance with applicable state conflict-of-interest law, and implementing internal information safeguards, such as recusing Engineer A from proposal sections directly drawing on peer review knowledge, to mitigate the informational asymmetry
+O1 Accept the design-build joint venture invitation and submit a proposal after disclosing the prior peer review role to the state agency, obtaining the agency's informed approval, confirming compliance with applicable state conflict-of-interest law, and implementing internal information safeguards, such as recusing Engineer A from proposal sections directly drawing on peer review knowledge, to mitigate the informational asymmetry Board's choice

 The Post-Review Conflict of Interest Avoidance in Design-Build Procurement principle requires engineers who conducted independent external reviews to avoid participating in subsequent design-build procurement in ways that exploit insider knowledge or create unfair competitive advantage.
 The Peer Review Privileged Access Non-Exploitation Obligation prohibits leveraging privileged design knowledge for competitive gain regardless of whether a confidentiality agreement was signed.
 The Cooling-Off Period Sufficiency Assessment Constraint establishes that the one-year interval is relevant but not automatically dispositive, its adequacy depends on whether the insider knowledge remains competitively advantageous.
 The ABC Engineering Peer Review Scope-to-Procurement Nexus Assessment highlights that the narrow, RFP-specific scope of the review means ABC Engineering's contributions were structurally embedded in the competitive documents, potentially making the conflict more durable than a broader review would have produced.
 Against these constraints, the Agency Disclosure and Approval Obligation and the Fairness in Professional Competition principle support conditional participation with informed agency consent and state law compliance, recognizing that qualified firms should not be categorically excluded from public procurement.